-The scammers are usually articulate individuals, who often pretend to be investment advisors or stockbrokers in order to entice interest.
+The scammers are usually articulate individuals, who often pretend to be investment advisors or stockbrokers in order to entice your interest.
 The scammers are persistent and play on your emotions, making you feel like a fool if you refuse to invest.
-You will also often be told that you need to make a quick decision or miss out on the deal.
+You will also often be told that you need to make a quick decision or you will miss out on the deal.

 For more information about the latest types of scams, you may wish to refer to the Financial Investigation Unit's website.

-There are a number of steps you can take to protect yourself becoming a victim of an investment scam:
+There are a number of steps you can take to protect yourself from becoming a victim of an investment scam:

-- Check the Commission's warning list, to check the firm and the investment it is offering.
-The warnings list may not include all firms that you should be cautious of, but it is a starting point.
+- Check the Commission's warning list, to check out the firm and the investment it is offering.
+The warnings list may not include all firms that you should be cautious of, but it is a good starting point.

-- Check the Regulated Entities page to make sure the firm is regulated and permitted to give financial advice before you proceed, particularly if it is not licensed in the Bailiwick.
+- Check the Regulated Entities page to make sure that the firm is regulated and permitted to give financial advice before you proceed, particularly if it is not licensed in the Bailiwick.